jiteshpabla/burrito-visualization/README.md

 ## Dataset

-* Burritos in San Diego ([source](https://www.kaggle.com/srcole/burritos-in-san-diego)): This dataset contains a single table that lists several ratings of ~200 burritos from ~50 restaurants in San Diego.
+[Data source](https://www.kaggle.com/srcole/burritos-in-san-diego)): This dataset contains a single table that lists several ratings of >400 burritos from >50 restaurants in San Diego.

+The data is processing into a simple aggregation for several ingredients in a burrito by using the Pandas library in a Jupyter notebook.

 ## Design

-The visualization uses minimal icons/representations of burrito ingridiants to show the user which particular ratings is being viewed.
+The visualization uses minimal icons/representations of burrito ingridients to show the user which particular ratings is being viewed.

 The design of the chart is loosley inspired by:
     * [How's life?](http://www.oecdbetterlifeindex.org/#/31111111111)